2025년 10월 고3 모의고사 변형 (31-42번)

 25년 10월 고3 모의고사 31번

-If the reason for their survival (such as a slightly enhanced ability or trait) can be passed on to their offspring (that is, it's genetically encoded), then the next generation should be better able to withstand the ____ encountered environmental stress, and the population overall will be less susceptible to it.
+If the reason for their survival (such as a slightly enhanced ability or trait) ____ be passed on to their offspring (that is, it's genetically encoded), then the next generation should be better able to withstand the newly encountered environmental stress, and the population overall will be less susceptible to it.

 Therefore, the key to the ____ of a population to survive by adaptation lies in the rapidity with which the next generation, the more resistant generation, is produced by the survivors of this generation.